 We love it when a lively group of friends decide to descend upon our Camp!
 At registration, you will be given the opportunity to specify a roommate(s) as well as a counselor if you’ve been invited by a specific counselor.
 If you forget or need to add someone, just send us an email!

 Can I stay with my partner?

-Unfortunately, while the Camp is coed, we do not have private rooms or cabins available for couples.
+While the Camp is coed, we do not have private rooms or cabins available for couples.
 All of our cabins are open layout with shared baths, so they are same-gender.
-If you register with your opposite gender partner, you will be in separate cabins.
+Currently, if you register with your opposite gender partner, you will be in separate cabins.
 No worries, you’ll have plenty of time to spend together throughout the weekend, as well as forge new friendships in your respective cabins.
 Note: We are evaluating whether to have a gender-neutral cabin in 2018.

 Can I come solo?